urban-1/lazylog/README.md

 logging.info(["anything", "json", "serializable", "see OBJECT"], extra={"foo":"bar"})
 ```

-and the results will be:
+and the results will be (each one in a single line in the logfile):

 ```
 {